MicrosoftDocs/sdk-api/sdk-api-src/content/peerdist/nf-peerdist-peerdistclientopencontent.md

 ### -param pContentTag [in]

-Pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/peerdist/ns-peerdist-peerdist_content_tag_tag">PEERDIST_CONTENT_TAG</a> structure that contains a 16 byte client specified identifier.
+Pointer to a [PEERDIST_CONTENT_TAG](/windows/win32/api/peerdist/ns-peerdist-peerdist_content_tag)a> structure that contains a 16 byte client specified identifier.
 This parameter is used in conjunction with the <a href="https://docs.microsoft.com/windows/desktop/api/peerdist/nf-peerdist-peerdistclientflushcontent">PeerDistClientFlushContent</a> function.

 ### -param hCompletionPort [in, optional]